-If it were up to us, all sports would be played in the water.
-When water is your landing ground, it’s the perfect excuse to go all out!
+Summer has hit and we’re ready to make the most of it.
+When water is your landing ground, it’s the perfect excuse to go all out.
 Of course, safety precautions still need to be taken, but if you love the thrill of adventure, you’ll find these watersports calling your name…

 Where: Cheung Chau Windsurfing Centre, 1 Hak Pai Rd, Cheung Chau, Hong Kong

 How much: Prices begin at $1,800/person for full-day classes.
 Call 2981 8316 for more info and bookings.

 For a more laid-back option, why not try kayaking or canoeing?
 It’s a great way to get in a quick upper body workout and one of the best ways to enjoy the serene Hong Kong waters.
 The best spots are in Sai Kung and you can usually find kayak rental at sports centres and beaches.
 Kayaks are available for a daily (10am – 4pm) rate from $160 for a single and $260 for a double, with private coaching available for newcomers (note that it often closes during summer holidays).